Developing a Faculty-Led Program

 - If you have reviewed the handbook, met with Anne Frey, and are ready to begin your Initial Proposal, click here to start the online Proposal.
 (Click on “Faculty – Submit Proposal for Faculty-Led Program” in the left-hand menu.
 Then click on “I have a username and password” and log in using your MyPCC credentials.)

-- The next proposal cycle will be for programs running Spring 2019 – Winter 2020.
-The deadline for the initial proposal will be January 5, 2018.
+- The next proposal cycle will be for programs running Summer 2020 – Winter 2020.
+The deadline for the initial proposal will be January 5, 2019.

 - Work with Education Abroad Office on details (throughout winter quarter)